andySigler/homemade-hardware/Arduino-SMD/readme.md

 This build uses the ATMega328, and not the more common ATMega328p, making the Arduino IDE unable to recognize the chip when burning a bootloader.
 This can be fixed by adding a new device signature to the Arduino IDE's 'avrdude.conf' file.

 The steps below will guide you through adding the device signature for the ATMega328.
-However, these changes must be undone in order to send sketches to the Arduino after burning the bootloader.
+However, these changes must be undone in order to send sketches to the board after burning the bootloader.

 #####Step 1
 Quit the Arduino IDE if it is open.